-This program has an educational system that includes the lectures and exercises necessary to meet the academic requirements to qualify for candidacy in the examinations for second-class and first-class architects (more than two years' business experience is also required).
+This program has an educational system that includes the lectures and exercises necessary to meet the academic requirements to qualify for candidacy in the examinations for second-class and first-class architects.

 3. Academic Awards Policy (Policy for awarding degrees and goal of the program)